internetarchive/wbm_ai_kg/README.md

 ### `main`

-The main function parses command-line arguments, fetches the CDX data, optionally filters it, saves the data to a CSV file, and fetches the content for each filtered record.
+The main function parses command-line arguments, fetches the CDX data, optionally filters it, saves the data to a TSV file, and fetches the content for each filtered record.

 ## Notes